Table of Contents[Hide][Show]

 One of the more unique ways to redeem your points is for “experiences” with Marriott Bonvoy Moments.
 This is a special program Marriott offers where you can “redeem or bid” on experiences and events.
 Your points can grant you VIP access to sporting events and concerts or even a private dinner with a celebrity chef.

-There are some packages that appeal to a broad audience and are highly aspirational where the bidding goes through the roof, but you can also find experiences that don't get as much attention and offer a great value.
-Check the Marriott Moments page often to see what new experiences are being offered and how much interest there is with each one.
+Some packages appeal to a broad audience and are highly aspirational where the bidding goes through the roof, but you can also find experiences that don’t get as much attention and offer great value.
+Check the Marriott Moments page often to see what new experiences are being offered and how much interest there is in each one.

 Use the Marriott Rewards Search Tool for Flights and Car Rentals

-If you want to skip the step of transferring you Marriott points to an airline frequent flyer program you can use the Marriott Rewards Air + Car Search tool.
-With this option you redeem Marriott Rewards Points directly for your airline ticket or rental car.
+If you want to skip the step of transferring your Marriott points to an airline frequent flyer program you can use the Marriott Rewards Air + Car Search tool.
+With this option, you redeem Marriott Rewards Points directly for your airline ticket or rental car.
 Either pay with just points or with a combination of points and cash.

 The benefit of this tool is that it allows you to skip the transfer step, expands your flight options to include more airlines, and eliminates blackout dates and other restrictions found with airline mile redemption programs.